This article originally appeared on VICE UK.

-In the late-2000s, something happened with full-on beards.
-Bon Iver released an album and, shortly after, everyone lost their boyfriends and sons to craft booze fetishism, raw denim and barber shops with old school tattoo-style branding.
-And we – people who fancy men – got a little twinge.
-'Oooh,' we thought, 'beards.'
+In the late 2000s, something happened with full-on beards.
+Bon Iver released an album, and, shortly after, everyone lost their boyfriends and sons to craft booze fetishism, raw denim, and barber shops with old-school tattoo-style branding.
+And we—people who like men—got a little twinge.
+Oooh, we thought, beards.

-Arriving off the back of indie's five-matchsticks-in-a-pea-coat look, beards signalled a great return to "real man aesthetics", but with a sensitivity fitting the new Millennial Man.
-This was a woodcutter who would take you roughly in the heather and talk about his relationship with your mum afterwards.
-Suddenly we were forced to look at men with fresh eyes.
-Those we had not fancied previously became alluring; those who were already hot became hotter.
+Arriving off the back of indie's five-matchsticks-in-a-pea-coat look, beards signaled a great return to "real man aesthetics," but with a sensitivity fitting the new millennial man.
+This was a woodcutter who would take you roughly in a field and talk about his relationship with your mom afterward.
+Suddenly, we were forced to look at men with fresh eyes.
+Those we had not previously payed attention to became alluring; those who were already hot became hotter.
 It was new, exciting.

 It was also a trick.

 After a few months, it became apparent that nine times out of ten, the beard was just a substitute for a personality, like berets or being really into weed.
 As the curtain dropped, so too did the mass sexual appeal of the beard.

 We are sad to report that the same phenomenon is taking place now, but with bleached hair.

 Let’s be clear: We're not talking about, for example, Troye Sivan's recent transformation into a full Botticellian cherub.
 We're not talking about anybody who successfully dyes their hair and also looks after it.
 We're talking about men who have never heard of toner box-bleaching their hair to appear somewhere between Boris Johnson and Billie Joe Armstrong circa 1995.
 On the Dulux color chart, it places somewhere between "Citron Sunrise" and "That Alarmingly Bright Shade of Yellow Mom Painted the Kitchen While Menopausal."

 Where Did It Come From?